reactjs/react.dev/src/content/reference/react/useReducer.md

 <Intro>

-`useReducer` is a React Hook that lets you add a [reducer](/learn/extracting-state-logic-into-a-reducer) to your component.
+`useReducer` is a React Hook that lets you add a [reducer](/learn/extracting-state-logic-into-a-reducer) to your Component.

 ```js
 const [state, dispatch] = useReducer(reducer, initialArg, init?)